pol-sb/MDTraj/README.md

 - [Authors](#authors)

 ## About <a name = "about"></a>
-In this project we aim to develope a simple parelling Molecular Dynamics simulation code.
-We implement three possible initial structures (sc, fcc, diamond) and two initial configurations (bimodal distribution or to 0).
-We implement two different integration algorithms (the velocity verlet with and without thermostat andersen).
-The potential used is the Lennard-Jones.
+In this project we aim to develop a simple parallel Molecular Dynamics simulation code.
+We implement three possible initial structures (sc, fcc, diamond) and two initial configurations (bimodal distribution or velocities starting at 0).
+Additionally, we implement two different integration algorithms (the velocity verlet with and without thermostat andersen).
+The Lennard-Jones potential is used.

 ## Getting Started <a name = "getting_started"></a>